• Home

 Print Recipe Pin Recipe Rate this Recipe

-These ultra-cheesy and Creamy Au Gratin Potatoes are infused with thyme and layered with cream sauce and two kinds of cheese!
-It’s a side dish that’s easy to make and will always please a crowd.
+Cheesy, dreamy, and irresistible, these Creamy Au Gratin Potatoes are layered with thyme-infused cream sauce and two kinds of melty cheese!
+Perfectly golden and bubbly, this foolproof side dish is guaranteed to leave no leftovers.

 Ingredients